top of page

 • Join a reviewer “pool” where you will be asked to participate in proposal reviews as you are able.

-• Work with Lead Editors to review proposals, up to 5 during the review period (September 13th through December 31).
+• Work with Lead Editors to review proposals, up to 5, during the review period (November 30 through December 9).

-• Complete the review document for each proposal reviewed and submit completed document to the Lead Editor by the deadline provided.
+• Complete the review document for each proposal reviewed and submit the completed document to the Lead Editor by the deadline provided.

 Skills or Traits for This Role